 Property Damage to Others

-Pays costs to repair the property damage you caused such as repairs the other parties vehicle, fences, buildings etc
+Pays costs to repair the property damage you caused such as repairs the other party's vehicle, fences, buildings etc.

 Cost of environmental cleanup caused by the spillage of oil or other toxic fluids.